About the Site, and Frequently Asked Questions (FAQ)

 The Safeguarding Training Portal is run by the Church of England’s National Safeguarding Team and provides online safeguarding training in line with the policies outlined in the Safeguarding Learning and Development Framework.

-All of the training is CPD certified and recognised throughout the Church of England - the Framework contains details of groups for whom each course is mandatory.
+All of the training is recognised throughout the Church of England - the Framework contains details of groups for whom each course is mandatory.

 These courses are provided by arrangement with your diocese - please contact your Diocesan Safeguarding Advisor.
 Find yours here.